 - references from other strata corporations being managed by the strata management company/proposed strata manager; and

-- whether any disciplinary actions have been taken by the RECBC against either the strata management company or the proposed strata manager.
+- whether any disciplinary actions have been taken by the Council against either the strata management company or the proposed strata manager.

 When a management contract is entered into, it is the strata corporation, as a separate legal entity, that is entering into the contract.
 Although the strata council may negotiate and sign the contract, the strata council is doing so on behalf of the strata corporation and its owners.

-The strata council, acting on behalf of the strata corporation, may choose to have the strata management company carry out many of the duties of the strata corporation.
-Only a few of the duties, relating to the enforcement of bylaws, cannot be delegated.
+The strata council, acting on behalf of the strata corporation, may, subject to any restrictions imposed by the bylaws, choose to have the strata management company carry out many of the duties of the strata corporation.
 Alternatively, the strata council may determine that only a limited number of services, such as collecting strata fees, paying bills and preparing financial reports, should be provided by the strata management company.
 The management contract should set out the services that the strata management company is required to perform.

 Even though a strata council may delegate duties to a strata management company, the strata council continues to be responsible and accountable to the strata lot owners for ensuring that the duties under the SPA are performed.
 When duties have been delegated to the strata management company, it must perform those duties honestly and with reasonable care and skill, but the strata council must ensure that the delegated duties are being performed.